ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-vpc-routing.md

 The {{site.data.keyword.vcf-vpc}} automation deploys these routes based on customer-given variables.
 The following information explains the core principles for these routing configurations done both in VPC and in NSX Tier-0 and Tier-1 gateways.

 In the consolidated deployment, you have only one edge cluster and one Tier-0 gateway.
-In the standard deployment, you have two edge clusters and two Tier-0 gateways.
-The Tier-0 gateways follow the same principles presented.
 {: note}

 If your design does not need direct inbound public access, you can customize the architecture and remove the public uplinks.